Your career co-pilot: why you should get a mentor

 It’s important that you share similar values with your mentor and that your personalities ‘click’.
 This might take some trial and error, so don’t worry too much if you have to meet a few people before you find the right fit.

 Your mentor doesn’t necessarily need to be a lawyer, in fact many people choose to have more than one mentor.
 Different people provide different perspectives, and every mentor has something unique to offer.

 Where do I find a mentor?

 Many universities offer structured mentor programs where students are matched to members of their profession.
-Most of the state-based law societies (for example, the Law Society of Western Australia and the Law Society of New South Wales) offer similar programs, along with other organisations such as the Asian Australian Lawyers Association and the Association of Corporate Counsel.
+Most of the state-based law societies (for example, the Law Society of Western Australia and the Law Society of New South Wales) offer similar programs, along with other organisations such as the Asian Australian Lawyers Association.

 There are also plenty of opportunities to meet potential mentors in less formal environments.
 You could consider reaching out to practitioners who are connected to family or friends and ask for a coffee.
 Or join your local law society to attend their networking events, many of which cater to law students and graduates.